Back to all posts

 Connected to the fill valve is a float, which is either a ball or a cup that rises with the water level in the tank.
 The float’s job is to tell the fill valve when to shut off.
 If the float is set too high, the water level will rise above the overflow tube before the fill valve gets the signal to stop.
 This causes water to constantly spill into the overflow tube and down into the bowl, making the toilet run continuously.
 Adjusting the float so the water level stops about an inch below the top of the overflow tube can often solve the problem.

-A Tangled or Broken Chain
+What About a Tangled or Broken Chain?

 The flush lever on the outside of your toilet is connected to the flapper on the inside by a small lift chain.
 The length of this chain is surprisingly important.
 If the chain is too short or gets tangled, it will hold the flapper slightly open, preventing it from creating a proper seal.
 If the chain is too long, it can get caught underneath the flapper, also breaking the seal.
 This is a quick and easy thing to check—just make sure the chain has just a little bit of slack when the flapper is closed.

-Pesky Mineral Buildup
+Don’t Overlook Mineral Buildup

 Sometimes, the problem isn’t a broken part but just a bit of grime.
 Over time, mineral deposits and other sediment from your water supply can build up on the rim of the flush valve seat where the flapper rests.
 Even a tiny piece of debris can be enough to stop the flapper from sealing completely, allowing a slow, steady leak into the bowl.
 You can often fix this by turning off the water, flushing the toilet to drain the tank, and carefully cleaning the valve seat and the underside of the flapper with a cloth or sponge.